remsic12/Group-Project/Resources/Speaker_Notes.md

 # Final Presentation Speaker Notes

 Slide 1 - John
-- Introduce group, including names of all people
+- Introduce group, including names of all people.

 Slide 2 - John
-- Introduce and discuss selected topic
+- Introduce and discuss selected topic.

 Slide 3 - John
-- Go over interesting beer facts
+- Go over interesting beer facts.
 - This is to grab reader’s attention.
 Flow should be natural and excitement should be the main goal.

 Slide 4 - John